NicolasHug/Surprise/doc/source/prediction_algorithms.rst

 Using prediction algorithms
 ===========================

-Surprise provides with a bunch of built-in algorithms.
+Surprise provides a bunch of built-in algorithms.
 All algorithms derive from the :class:`AlgoBase <surprise.prediction_algorithms.algo_base.AlgoBase>` base class, where are implemented some key methods (e.g. :meth:`predict
 <surprise.prediction_algorithms.algo_base.AlgoBase.predict>`, :meth:`fit
 <surprise.prediction_algorithms.algo_base.AlgoBase.fit>` and :meth:`test
 <surprise.prediction_algorithms.algo_base.AlgoBase.test>`).
-You can find the
+The list and
-details of each of these in the :mod:`prediction_algorithms
-<surprise.prediction_algorithms>` package documentation.
+details of the available prediction algorithms can be found in the :mod:`prediction_algorithms <surprise.prediction_algorithms>` package documentation.

 Every algorithm is part of the global Surprise namespace, so you only need to import their names from the Surprise package, for example: ::